Hixie/isd/servers/src/systems-server/README.md

 #### Deduplication for strings and asset classes

+To avoid duplication, strings (`<string>`) are identified by a connection-specific unique identifier.

+The empty string is always represented by the identifier zero.

-Strings (`<string>`) in this format are deduplicated as follows.
-The first time a particular string is encountered, it is serialized as a 32 bit integer identifier, then the string's length, then that many bytes giving the string data.
-The second time, only the identifier is specified.
+Other strings are identified by 32 bit integers above zero.
+The first time a particular identifier other than zero is sent, it is followed by a 32 bit integer giving its (non-zero) length, then that many bytes giving the string data in UTF-8.

+Subsequently, only the identifier is given.
 String identifiers are scoped to the connection.

 Asset classes (<`assetclass`>) are handled similarly.
 When the asset class ID is zero (this is only possible as part of a `<properties>`